mindspore-ai/docs/docs/lite/docs/source_en/mindir/runtime_distributed_cpp.md

 3. For Ascend device type, generate the networking information file through hccl_tools.py as needed, store it in the sample code directory, and fill the path of the file into the configuration file `config_file.ini` in the sample code directory.

 4. Download the MindSpore Lite cloud-side inference installation package [mindspore-lite-{version}-linux-{arch}.tar.gz](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) and store it to the sample code directory.
-Unzip this installation package and refer to the [Environment Variables](https://www.mindspore.cn/lite/docs/en/master/quick_start/one_hour_introduction_cloud.html#environment-variables) section in the Quick Start to set environment variables.
+Unzip this installation package and refer to the Environment Variables in the Quick Start to set environment variables.

 The main steps of MindSpore Lite cloud-side distributed inference will be described in the subsequent sections in conjunction with the code, and please refer to `main.cc` in the sample code directory for the complete code.